 The academic program provided each Yeager Scholar is rigorous and demanding.
 The program consists of a number of elements:

 The core curriculum is designed to assist each Yeager Scholar in developing skills in analysis, synthesis and critical thinking.
 Each scholar will be expected to demonstrate superior skills in written and oral communication.
-In order to remain in the Yeager Scholar's program, each student must maintain a cumulative 3.5 grade point average.
+In order to remain in the Yeager Scholar's program, each student must maintain a cumulative grade point average of 3.50.

 The academic core is only one part of the Yeager program that is designed to assist the Scholars in attaining their potential as leaders of tomorrow.
 A variety of enrichment opportunities has been created that have long-lasting value for each Scholar.